Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 74.5-point total in four of 10 games this season.
+- Kent State has combined with its opponents to score more than 75 points in four of 10 games this season.

-- Akron's games have gone over 74.5 points in only one opportunity this season.
+- Akron's games have gone over 75 points in just one opportunity this season.

-- Saturday's over/under is 20.6 points higher than the combined 53.9 PPG average of the two teams.
+- The combined points per game average of the two teams, 53.9, is 21.1 points fewer than Saturday's over/under.

-- These two squads surrender a combined 75.5 points per game, 1.0 more than this contest's over/under.
+- The 75.5 points per game these two squads have allowed their opponents to score this season are 0.5 more than the 75 total in this contest.

-- The average total in Golden Flashes games this season is 67.2, 7.3 points fewer than Saturday's over/under of 74.5 .

 Kent State Stats and Trends

-- Kent State has played 10 games, with four wins against the spread.
+- In Kent State's 10 games this year, it has four wins against the spread.

-- Kent State has gone over the point total in 40% of its opportunities this year (four times over 10 games with a set point total).
+- Kent State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

 - When Kent State scores more than 38.7 points, it is 3-0 against the spread and 3-0 overall.

-- Kent State is 4-2 against the spread and 4-2 overall when the team churns out over 454.1 yards.
+- When Kent State amasses more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.

-- The Golden Flashes have turned the ball over eight times this season, three fewer than the Zips have forced (11).
+- This year, the Golden Flashes have eight turnovers, three fewer than the Zips have takeaways (11).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.